-Bloomsday is celebrated in Dublin every June 16, the same date that James Joyce's Ulysses takes place.
+Bloomsday is celebrated in Dublin and further afield every June 16, the same date that James Joyce's Ulysses takes place.

 To help you on your way, IrishCentral has compiled a list of Dublin landmarks that are featured in James Joyce’s 1922 masterpiece, which follows protagonist Leopold Bloom on his day-long journey through the streets of Dublin.

 Joyce’s work is so beloved by his fans that is it celebrated around the globe annually on Bloomsday, June 16, the very same date that Dedalus set out into Dublin in 1904.

 You can retrace the steps of Leopold Bloom by taking your own tour of Dublin's following sites:

 This spot is now home to The James Joyce Tower and Museum.
 The first chapter of "Ulysses," Telemachus, features this landmark.

 The museum showcases Joyce’s possessions and other memorabilia associated with the novel, including an empty pot of Plumtree’s Potted Meat.
 The tower has been restored to resemble the rooms as they would have been in 1904.
 The museum was created through the efforts of artist John Ryan.
 Ryan is responsible for the first Bloomsday in 1954.

 Located in a seaside suburb of Dublin, some eight miles southeast of the city center, the Clifton School is today the site of the Summerfield Lodge.
 Joyce himself taught history here for one term in this setting for the Nestor episode.

 This beach is situated on the east coast of Ireland, next to the village and suburb of Sandymount in Dublin.
 Considered the most famous beach in Irish fiction, it makes up the south side of Dublin Bay.